ClojureBridge/curriculum/outline/setup_osx.md

 Your browser should open (and take a long time to load) and you should see a website like the following:

 ![Testing heroku working](img/os_x/testing-step7.png)

+If your browser does not open after running `heroku open`, start a browser and go to the URL displayed after you ran `heroku create`.

 Congratulations!
 That website is running code you have on your computer that you have uploaded.
 You have actually made a very simple Clojure app, and your computer is all set up to make more.